 I recommend:

-- Bringing US dollars or Euros to exchange into cash at the blue rate – work out in advance how much money you think you’ll need for each week of your Argentina itinerary
+- Bringing US dollars to exchange into pesos for use in restaurants and places that don’t accept credit cards – work out in advance how much money you think you’ll need for each week of your Argentina itinerary

 - Bringing credit cards for bigger purchases at larger restaurants, shopping centres and so on – and don’t forget a back-up credit card

-- Booking hotels and tours in advance (on your credit card)
+- Booking hotels and tours in advance (on your credit card in your home currency)

 - Using Western Union to send yourself money and avoid carrying a large amount of cash – this is the best option if you’re travelling for a long time in Argentina